-- The midterm is individual - no consulting, discussing, or copying from other people in the class.
+- The midterm and final test are individual - no consulting, discussing, or copying from other people in the class.

 - With respect to example code you find on tutorial sites like www.w3schools.com or developer.mozilla.org, it is fine to copy and paste that into your code, but remember you must edit it to meet the requirements of the specific assignments.
+It is also OK to find answers to your questions on Stack Overflow and similar sites.
 It is not OK to copy significant size blocks of code from existing websites -- ask the TA or professor if you have questions.

 - Penalty for cheating: a zero on the assignment, and possibly other penalties as well.

 DISCIPLINARY ACTION FOR CHEATING OR PLAGIARISM:While there is a university-wide disciplinary committee which handles serious disciplinary matters referred to it, the responsibility for establishing disciplinary guidelines rests with each department.
 Since the affiliation of this course is with the Human-Computer Interaction Institute (HCII), we will follow the set of rules established by that department.
 The following are the rules to be applied uniformly by the HCII:

 First, cheating in any form is not permitted as an ethical or professional behavior and will not be tolerated.
 Cheating includes, but is not necessarily limited to: